sunpy/sunpy/doc/source/guide/data_types/timeseries.rst

     >>> tsmd_return = my_timeseries.meta.get('telescop', colname='xrsa')
     >>> tsmd_return.values()

-Not values removes duplicate strings and sorts the returned list.
+Note, `~sunpy.timeseries.metadata.TimeSeriesMetaData.values` removes duplicate strings and sorts the returned list.
 You can update the values for these entries efficiently using the `~sunpy.timeseries.metadata.TimeSeriesMetaData.update` method which takes a dictionary argument and updates the values to each of the dictionaries that match the given colname and time filters, for example: ::

     >>> my_timeseries.meta.get({'telescop': 'G15'}, colname='xrsa', overwrite=True)